2017 Programme guide

 How to apply?

-The 2017 on-line application forms and related documents are currently being prepared and will be available on the websites of either the National Agencies or the Education, Audiovisual and Culture Executive Agency, depending on the actions concerned.
+The 2017 on-line application forms and related documents are currently being prepared and will be available on the websites of either the National Agencies or the European Education and Culture Executive Agency, depending on the actions concerned.

 Individuals seeking to apply should contact their organisation, institution, or educational establishment.